PronovixOutlearn/outlearn-d8coder/modules/applying.md

 ## Cache API

+Drupal 8 has a much-improved Cache API, which needs some deeper understanding from the coder, but has great advantages for everybody.

 <!-- @link, "url": "https://api.drupal.org/api/drupal/core%21core.api.php/group/cache/8", "text" : "I have learned how elaborated the new Cache API is", "title" : "Cache API", "description" : "The Cache API is used to store data that takes a long time to compute.
 Caching can either be permanent or valid only for a certain timespan, and the cache can contain any type of data", "imageUrl" : "https://www.drupal.org/files/drupal%208%20logo%20isolated%20CMYK%2072.png" -->

 ## Cache API in Drupal 8

+Such a multitude of new functions should have their dedicated part in the handbook.

 <!-- @link, "url": "https://www.drupal.org/developing/api/8/cache", "text" : "I have shed some more light to the details of the new Cache API", "title" : "Cache API in Drupal 8", "description" : "The Cache API is much improved in Drupal 8.
 The sections on this handbook page go into more detail on each feature", "imageUrl" : "https://www.drupal.org/files/drupal%208%20logo%20isolated%20CMYK%2072.png" -->

 ## Cacheability of render arrays

+Yeah, you read it right: you should stop providing HTML as the return values of your page controller.
+How do you know the result will be rendered in a browser?

 <!-- @link, "url": "https://www.drupal.org/developing/api/8/render/arrays/cacheability", "text" : "I have understood that I should provide caching-related information in the render arrays", "title" : "Cacheability of render arrays", "description" : "Render arrays determine what is shown to the user.
 Therefore, arrays also determine how cacheable a response is", "imageUrl" : "https://www.drupal.org/files/drupal%208%20logo%20isolated%20CMYK%2072.png" -->

 <!-- @section -->

 # Events and event subscribers

+A lot of hooks became obsolete as Drupal 8 has switched to Symfony and its event dispatcher approach.

 <!-- @link, "url": "http://www.sitepoint.com/drupal-8-hooks-symfony-event-dispatcher/", "text" : "I have seen how some hooks got replaced by Symfony events", "title" : "Drupal 8 Hooks and the Symfony Event Dispatcher", "description" : "The both loved and hated hook system is getting slowly replaced.
 Plugins and annotations are taking away much of the need for info hooks and the Symfony Event Dispatcher component is replacing some of the invoked hooks" -->